ibm-cloud-docs/event-notifications/en-vpe.md

       ```
       {: pre}

-   * **TargetCrn** - The name, or CRN, of the {{site.data.keyword.en_short}} instance where you want to set the endpoint gateway.
+   * **TargetCrn** - The name or CRN of the {{site.data.keyword.en_short}} instance where you want to set the endpoint gateway.
 You can use the command `ibmcloud is endpoint-gateway-targets` to list the IBM Cloud service instances that are qualified to be set as endpoint gateway targets.

       ```sh
       export TargetCrn=<CRN of a target service>